 In alopecia areata, hair loss appears suddenly without symptoms in the form of round bald patches most often on the scalp.
 Often it is discovered during a haircut.
 The hair simply stops growing and starts falling out from the roots.

 Alopecia areata is classified as an autoimmune disorder.
 With alopecia areata the hair usually grows back by itself after a prolonged and unpredictable period of time.
 Sometimes it grows in gray or white, but after a while the original color usually returns.
 Other autoimmune diseases such as lupus erythematosis may also cause hair loss.

 Improper hair care with the use of strong chemicals and straighteners may cause hair weakening and breaking.
 This condition is reversible with discontinuation of the damaging agent.

 Dermatologists are skilled in diagnosing different types of hair loss by sight alone.
 In rare instances, they may perform a skin biopsy at the affected area, so it can be examined under a microscope.
 Hair loss that is diagnosed as being caused by systemic disease will require an extensive evaluation and specific tests to properly identify the problem.

 Proper treatment for the underlying cause of hair loss may restore hair growth.
 It is important to see a dermatologist early on to identify the type of hair loss and to start a course of treatment.
-Treatment options depend on the cause of the hair loss.
-These options include:
+Other treatments include topical treatment or oral therapies such as Propecia and Minoxidil.